-- Teams assess the patient’s concern(s) through the appropriate means; history or physical exam, etc.
+- Assesses the patient’s concern(s) through the appropriate means; history or physical exam, etc.

-- Teams collaborate with mentors and staff to decide an appropriate course of action; referrals, treatments, counseling
+- Collaborates with mentors and staff to decide an appropriate course of action (referrals, treatments, counselling)

-- Teams are responsible for proper charting, lab requisitions and seeing that patient follow-up procedures are properly followed
+- Responsible for proper charting, lab requisitions, and seeing that patient follow-up procedures are properly followed

 - Responsible for briefing and organizing the clinical teams for the shift

 - Responsible for assigning patients to an appropriate clinical team